nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 ```

 ## SSH to the container
-In the Bash console of the container, let's :
+In the Bash console of the container, let's:
 * create your own password for `root`
 * install SSH for user `root`
 * define your timezone
 * add some syntax highlighting (to beautify your life)

 Note: All the following commands are done by `root`.
 I know it is not a good idea.
 My only excuse is that the container will be destroyed right after creating the files, sorry!

 ```bash